[Interview] Legalising cannabis: Germany first, Europe next?

 Georg Wurth: Especially this week, since you ask me now, it is complicated.
 Because there is much speculation in the media, and among stakeholders, that the government is talking about 'new approaches'.

 They're [the government] realising that there might be obstacles against it — like the European Union.
-And also our second chamber of parliament, the Bundesrat [upper house], and also the German regions [Lander] are coming together, a bit like in the USA (where some states are for and some are against).
+And also our second chamber of parliament, the Bundesrat [upper house], where the German regions [Lander] come together.
+There, it's a bit like in the USA (where some states are for and some are against).

 And so it still might not happen, because the Christian Democrats (CDU) have a majority in the second chamber — and they can stop the show there.